Chris John (politician): Senate race

 John, however, was defeated by Republican David Vitter of the New Orleans suburbs in the primary, Vitter garnered 51 percent of the vote, compared to 29 percent for John.
 The remainder of the ballots was split between then State Treasurer John Neely Kennedy and the African-American then-state senator Arthur Morrell, both Democrats.
 John's seat in the House fell into Republican hands, as Charles Boustany won the 7th district with 55 percent of the vote against Democrat Willie Landry Mount.
 Kennedy later switched parties and succeeded Vitter as senator in 2017.

 Post-political career

 John is married to Payton Smith of Leesville, whose father, John R. Smith, is a member of the Louisiana State Senate and a former state House member.
 The Johns have two sons, who are twins.

+Lobbying

 After his House career ended, John worked for two years as a lobbyist in Washington, D.C.
 Since August 2007, he has made his home in Lafayette, where he is chief lobbyist for the United States Oil and Gas Association.
 (Morning Advocate).

+Honors

 In 2009, John was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.